Jennifer Lopez, BS

 In high school, Jen was an active member of the Future Educators of America, and volunteered with Best Buddies and Special Olympics.
 She has worked as a Paraprofessional for Miami-Dade County Public Schools, and severed as a Teacher Assistant for the Children’s Creative Learning Center at Florida International University (FIU).

-Jen is a YES Institute Community Dialogues Facilitator engaging participants, in both English and Spanish language, in authentic and open conversations about youth safety and healthy development on the topics of gender and orientation.
+Jen is the YES Institute’s Education Specialist, engaging participants, in both English and Spanish language, in authentic and open conversations about youth safety and healthy development on the topics of gender and orientation.
 Being the newest staff member on our team, she enthusiastically brings new ideas to our work.

 Jen is pursing a Masters Degree in Curriculum & Instruction Development at FIU and is a member of the National Association of Education for Young Children (NAEYC).